You Only Need A Few Hours to Start Your Own Part-Time Business

 This is a particularly cool business because you can start as small as you want, working as few hours as you like.
 Yet, if you create something that catches on, you could build a global brand – the upside is unlimited!

-Anyone with decent writing skills can easily became a master resume and cover letter writer!
+Anyone with decent writing skills can easily become a master resume and cover letter writer!
 And are there ever people who could benefit from your help!

 As an employer, I often see one sloppy, poorly written, inadequately proofed resume and cover letter after the next!